History of Old Wide Awake Plantation

 The property changed hands a few times throughout the following decades.
-In 1974, William Jarvis – a local business owner of a telecom company – purchased the estate as a weekend getaway for his wife and 10 children.
-The estate on the bluff remained in the Jarvis family well after their father passed away.
-But in 1992, several of the children decided they wanted to sell and so the parcels of land on the riverfront were divided from the rest and the property was sold.
+In 1974, William Jarvis – founder of Jarvis Telephone – purchased the estate as a weekend getaway for his wife and 10 children.
+The estate on the bluff remained in the Jarvis family well after Mr. Jarvis passed away.
+In 1992, several of the children decided they wanted to sell and so the parcels of land on the riverfront were divided from the rest and the property and were subsequently sold.
 Apparently unaware of the historical significance of the building that stood on his new property, the new owner decided to tear down the house and make room for a much larger, more modern home.

-Eventually, the new buyer of the property changed his mind about building a big new house on the bluff.
-Instead, he donated what is now “Wide Awake Park” to the town of Hollywood.
+Eventually, the new buyer of the waterfront property changed his mind about building a big new house on the bluff.
+Instead, he donated what is now “Wide Awake Park” to the Town of Hollywood.

 The Site of Revolutionary and Civil War Battles?

-No one has ever substantiated the stories that circulate throughout the area about Wide Awake’s significance during these two events.
+No one has ever substantiated the stories that circulate throughout the area about Wide Awake’s significance during the Revolutionary War and the Civil War.
 However, the occasional historical relic has been uncovered on the property.

 At the time of the move in the early 90s, the home was raised from its slab to comply with codes.
-This change also allowed for the additional the space underneath that is now a casual bar and sitting area.
-The home’s signature ivy covered entrance stairs and archways were constructed using reclaimed bricks from from the original site.
+This change also allowed for additional space underneath the home; space that is now a casual bar and sitting area.
+The home’s signature ivy-covered entrance stairs and archways were constructed using reclaimed bricks from the original site.